 The mask is vital to being able to enjoy your snorkeling experience.
 You want to make sure your mask is appropriate for outdoor snorkeling.
-That means it'll be made of tough material that doesn't deteriorate in seawater and has a relatively low amount of volume in the mask portion.
-This design will prevent too much pressure from building around your eyes, and be easier to clear if water gets in.
+That means it’ll be made of tough material that doesn’t deteriorate in seawater.
+It will also have a relatively low volume in the mask portion.
+This design will prevent too much pressure from building around your eyes.
+It will also be easier to clear if water gets in.

-You also want to check to see if the straps on the mask are comfortable and if it can fit your head size, as you'll be wearing it for long periods.
+You also want to check to see if the straps on the mask are comfortable.
+Make sure it fits your head size, as you’ll be wearing it for long periods.

-An important note: although full-faced snorkel masks have risen in popularity because of their full range of view, there have been a number of troubling reports about their risks, and we don't recommend them.
+An important note: full-faced snorkel masks have risen in popularity because of their full range of view.
+But there have been a number of troubling reports about their risks, and we don’t recommend them.

 Image via Pixabay

-If you're going to be snorkeling in calmer waters, or casually, a shorter swim fin is more comfortable for most people to use, requires less exertion, and is easier to pack if you buy your own.
+If you’re going to be snorkeling in calmer waters or casually, a shorter swim fin is more comfortable.
+It requires less exertion and is easier to pack if you buy your own.

 Like the swim fins, choosing the right snorkel will depend on the kind of snorkeling you want to do.
-Most people will be best suited to using a medium length snorkel.
-While it might be tempting to get an extra long snorkel to prevent splashing, proper snorkels will be equipped with a filter to prevent water from splashing in easily, plus, long snorkels make it harder for you to draw breath.
+Most people will be best suited to using a medium-length snorkel.
+While it might be tempting to get an extra long snorkel to prevent splashing, proper snorkels will be equipped with a filter to prevent water from splashing in easily; long snorkels make it harder to draw breath.

-Now that you know the basics of snorkeling and snorkeling gear you have all the information you need to get started snorkeling for yourself and enjoy all the wonderful experiences snorkeling can offer.
+Now that you know the basics of snorkeling and snorkeling gear, you have all the information you need to get started.
+Enjoy all the wonderful experiences snorkeling can offer.
 See you in the water!